-For students failing to make academic progress including, but not limited to, multiple grades of IC in one block/clinical rotation or across more than one block/clinical rotation, failure of a course or any clinical rotation, or failure to successfully complete any curricular requirements, the APPS Committee may impose a sanction including, but not limited to, any combination of the following:
+For students failing to make academic progress including, but not limited to, multiple grades of IC in one Block/clinical rotation or across more than one Block/clinical rotation, failure of a course or any clinical rotation, or failure to successfully complete any curricular requirements, the APPS Committee may impose a sanction including, but not limited to, any combination of the following:

-- Award a satisfactory grade (C, P, or PC) and promotion to the next Block/clinical rotation following satisfactory remediation - Require remediation, further coursework, repeat of courses, or write a topic-specific paper
+- Award a satisfactory grade (C, P, or PC) and promotion to the next Block/clinical rotation following satisfactory remediation - Require remediation, further coursework, repeat of courses, or write a topic-specific paper - Require the student to repeat multiple courses in which the student initially earned a failing grade - Specify a timeline or manner in which any remediation must occur - Require the successful completion of one or more additional clinical rotations and associated requirements including but not limited to educational modules, procedure logs and end-of-rotation exams (even if previously taken and passed) - Place a student on a defined term of Academic Warning or Academic Probation

-- Require to repeat multiple courses in which the student initially earned a failing grade - Specify a timeline or manner in which any remediation must occur - Require the successful completion of one or more additional clinical rotations and associated requirements including but not limited to educational modules, procedure logs and end-of-rotation exams (even if previously taken and passed) - Place a student on a defined term of Academic Probation - Extend a student's term of Academic Probation - Remove a student from clubs/organizations or leadership roles - Require more frequent meetings with CUSOM's Academic Center for Excellence or faculty advisors - Request further assessment to verify the student has the ability to make satisfactory progress to become an osteopathic physician including but not limited to, psychological evaluations, controlled substance or alcohol screening/testing, or other evaluations.
-Such testing will be at the student's expense. - Require the student to attend targeted workshops or programs such as, but not limited to, North Carolina Physician Help Program, sensitivity training, or anger management - Require the student to repeat multiple courses in which the student initially earned a failing grade - Assign a Modified Course of Study which may delay promotion and graduation until satisfactory progress through a directed remediation program has occurred
+- Extend a student's term of Academic Warning or Academic Probation - Remove a student from clubs/organizations or leadership roles - Require more frequent meetings with CUSOM's Academic Center for Excellence or faculty advisors - Request further assessment to verify the student has the ability to make satisfactory progress to become an osteopathic physician including but not limited to, psychological evaluations, controlled substance or alcohol screening/testing, or other evaluations.
+Such testing will be at the student's expense. - Require the student to attend targeted workshops or programs such as, but not limited to, North Carolina Physician's Health Program, sensitivity training, or anger management - Assign a Modified Course of Study which may delay promotion and graduation until satisfactory progress through a directed remediation program has occurred

-In addition to imposing the above sanctions for failure to make academic progress, the Committee may review student progress in order to remove students from Academic Probation or Suspension.
+In addition to imposing the above sanctions for failure to make academic progress, the Committee may review student progress in order to remove students from Academic Warning, Academic Probation, or Suspension.

-The APPS Committee may also recommend to the Dean Suspension or Dismissal of a student from the program when the student demonstrates that he/she is unable to make academic progress due to, but not limited to, any combination of the following:
+The APPS Committee may also recommend to the Dean Suspension or Dismissal of a student from the program when the APPS Committee determines the student is unable to make academic progress due to, but not limited to, any combination of the following:

-- Failure of two or more courses in any one Block in Years 1 and 2 of the curriculum - Failure of three or more total courses in Years 1 and 2 of the curriculum - Failure of two or more total clinical rotations - Failure of any course or clinical rotation while on a Modified Course of Study - Failure of any course or clinical rotation while on Academic Probation - Any other issues deemed relevant.
+- Failure of two or more courses in any one Block in Years 1 and 2 of the curriculum - Failure of three or more total courses in Years 1 and 2 of the curriculum - Failure of two or more total clinical rotations - Failure of any course or clinical rotation while in a Modified Course of Study - Failure of any course or clinical rotation while on Academic Probation - Any other issues deemed relevant.